 Will the real artist please stand up!

-The same goes for music, surely the composer is the artist and the player is the performer.
-If the player didn’t write the song, they are skillful technicians and entertainers but how are they artists if they didn’t create the music?
+The same goes for music, surely the composer is the artist and the musician is the performer.
+If the player didn’t write the song, they’re skillful technicians and entertainers but how are they artists if they didn’t create the music?

 What about those classic songs that a singer ‘owns’ because their voice is so unique it’s incomparable?
-If no one else can sing the same way, is that art in itself?
+If no one else can sing the same way, so is that a type of art?

 Then what about Jazz?
 Surely that’s creative enough to be considered art, isn’t it?

-For the sake of this post and to prevent myself from going mad.
-I will take the dictionary definition as my base point.
+For the sake of this post and to prevent me from going mad.
+I will take the dictionary definition as my reference point.